bdickason/bdickason.com/posts/examples/example-video.md

 ---
 title: "Example: video post layout"
 date: 2025-01-01
-description: "Reference for layouts/post-video.njk — hero, YouTube id, summary, key ideas, and transcript body."
+description: "Reference for layouts/post-video.njk — YouTube id, summary, key ideas, and transcript body."
 layout: layouts/post-video.njk
 draft: true
 videoId: YOUR_YOUTUBE_VIDEO_ID
-hero: /static/posts/make-time-for-strategic-thinking/soul.jpg
 summary: |
   Many people in tech believe thinking harder solves every problem.
 But some decisions require something different: intuition.
 This video explores how to get out of your head and reconnect with what you actually feel.
 keyIdeas: